containers/podlet/README.md

 Image=quay.io/podman/hello
 ```

 This is useful for more complicated commands you are copying.
-For example, let's create a quadlet file for running caddy.
+For example, let's create a Quadlet file for running Caddy.
 We'll also use a few options for additional sections in the file.

 ```
 $ podlet --file . --install --description Caddy \